 Chemistry Climate Working Group (CCWG)

 The goal of the Chemistry Climate Working Group (CCWG) is to continue to develop the representation of chemical gas and aerosol species in the CESM with the aim to improve our knowledge of the interactions between chemistry, aerosols and climate.
 CCWG science topics include past, present and future atmospheric composition in the troposphere and lower- to mid- stratosphere; interactions between atmospheric composition and other components of the Earth System (including land, ocean and ice); stratosphere-troposphere coupling; aerosol direct and indirect effects on the Earth's energy balance; aerosol effects on precipitation; and the impacts of chemistry and aerosol on both climate and air quality across multiple spatiotemporal scales.

 CAM-chem can be run as a free-running climate model, coupled to the land model (CLM), and optionally to the ocean and ice models.
 It can also be nudged to winds and temperatures of meteorological reanalyses, with a default of using MERRA2 and GEOS5 fields, for detailed comparisons to field experiments and specific observations.

-The Chemistry Climate Working Group welcomes new users of CESM2 and CAM-chem.
+The Chemistry Climate Working Group welcomes new users of CESM2 and CAM-chem (Low 40 km and Mid-Top 80 km) and WACCM (High-Top 140 km).
+You can find more information about WACCM from the Whole Atmosphere Working Group.
 To help new users get started, we have a wiki page along with helpful guides.
-For more information about CAM-chem see the links below:
+For more information about CESM2 with chemistry see the links below:

 Support for running CESM is available on the DiscussCESM bulletin board, where users can request assistance with science and runtime issues.
-The bulletin board includes a CAM-chem support forum section.
+The bulletin board includes a CAM-chem support forum section as well as a WACCM support forum section.

 The announcements section of the forum contains guides of general use to CCWG users as well as announcements from CSEG.